 - tight buns or ponytails

-If traction alopecia continues, a person may develop bald spots and thinning of the hair.
+If traction alopecia continues, a person may develop patches of hair loss and thinning of the hair.

 Certain medications have side effects that can cause hair to fall out.

-If a person thinks hair loss may be due to a medication they are taking, they should consider seeing a doctor for an assessment.
-The doctor might be able to reduce the dosage or switch the person to a different medication.
+If a person thinks that hair loss may be due to a medication, they can consult a doctor for an assessment.
+The doctor might reduce the dosage or switch the person to a different medication.

-If people are taking birth control pills, they can choose one that has a low androgen index.
-This may help to lower the risk of hair loss.
+If someone is taking birth control pills, they can choose a type that has a low androgen index.
+This may help lower the risk of hair loss.